cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

         :width: 8in
         :align: center

 #.
-To connect a web browser for the CDAP UI, you'll need to find the IP address that the
+To connect a web browser for the CDAP UI, you'll need to find the external IP addresses
-   Kitematic instance is proxying the CDAP instance.
+   and ports that the Docker instance is exposing.
 The easiest way to do that is click on the *Settings* tab, and then the *Ports* tab:

      .. image:: ../../_images/kitematic/kitematic-5-links.png
         :width: 8in
         :align: center

 #.
-This shows that the CDAP instance is listening on Docker port ``9999``, and the Kitematic
+This shows that the CDAP instance is listening on the internal port ``9999`` within the
-   instance is listening on ``192.168.99.1100:32769``.
-The text in blue is a link;
-   clicking it will open it in your system web browser and connect to the CDAP UI:
+   Docker instance, while the Docker instance exposes that port on the external IP address and port ``192.168.99.1100:32769``.
+The text in blue is a link; clicking it will open it in your system web browser and connect to the CDAP UI:

      .. image:: ../../_images/kitematic/kitematic-6-cdap-ui.png
         :width: 8in